lkesteloot/image_resize_test/README.md

 program, squint, and switch back and forth, you'll see that they're about the same brightness.

+See the `Makefile` for how to produce the above images.

 Apparently
 [Photoshop is broken](http://www.kiransprojects.com/blog/2014/photoshop-blending-is-broken/) too.